Impact123/SmacBans-Block/README.md

 ## Supported Games
-SmacBans: Block is compatible with any game that SMAC and the depencies are available for.
+SmacBans: Block should compatible with any game Sourcemod supports.
-These include but are not limited to
+These games include but are not limited to the following

     Counter-Strike: Source
     Counter-Strike: Global Offensive